 Opium is an opioid or narcotic, made from the white liquid in the poppy plant.

 Typically, opium is found as a black or brown block of tar like powder.
-It is also available in liquid and solid forms.
+It is also available in liquid as well as in solid forms.
 It can be smoked, intravenously injected, or taken in pill form.

-Opium can cause euphoria, followed by a sense of well-being and a calm drowsiness or sedation.
+This substance can induce a state of euphoria, characterized by a sense of well-being, as well as a calm drowsiness or sedation.

 Opium can cause a person’s breathing to slow down, potentially to the point of unconsciousness and death with large doses.
-Other effects can include nausea, confusion and constipation.
-It also can dry out the mouth and mucous membranes in the nose.
+Other effects include nausea, confusion and constipation.
+Use of the drug may dry out the mouth as well as the mucous membranes in the nose.

-Use of opium with other substances that depress the central nervous system, such as alcohol, antihistamines, barbiturates, benzodiazepines, or general anesthetics, increases the risk of life-threatening respiratory depression.
+Use with other substances that depress the central nervous system, such as alcohol, antihistamines, barbiturates, benzodiazepines, or general anesthetics, increases the risk of life-threatening respiratory depression.

-Long-term use can lead to drug tolerance, meaning a person needs more of the drug to get similar euphoric effects.
-Opium use can also lead to physical dependence and addiction.
+Long-term use can lead to a drug tolerance, meaning that a person will need to consume more of the drug in order to get similar euphoric effects.
+It can also lead to physical dependence and addiction.
 Withdrawal symptoms can occur if long-term use is reduced or stopped.

 Signs of use include nausea, confusion and constipation.
-If you’re concerned your child may be using opium or other substances, the following can help you address the behavior and get them needed treatment.
+If you are that concerned your child may be using opium or other substances, the following resources can help you address the behavior and get them needed treatment.